The Denver Area at a Glance

 Denver, the “Queen City of the Plains,” is nestled on the prairie, at the foot of the Rocky Mountains.
 It is a sophisticated city, with a young, active and well-educated population.
-Denver attracts those who enjoy living in a large metropolitan area with a mountain playground only minutes away.
+People moving to Denver enjoy living in a large metropolitan area with a mountain playground only minutes away.

 Denver is a city of…